You shall love the Lord your God with all your heart and with all your soul and with all your might. (Deuteronomy 6:5)

 It’s a shame.
 With this shallow living, we miss much of God, much of others, and much of ourselves.

 In refusing to enter the deep waters with another, we use people.
 We miss them, and they miss us.
 We only accept the gifts that come from surface pleasures, and soon even these pleasures erode because they are scorched and trampled, suffering from abuse and neglect of the heart.
-As Crabb says, “We don’t realize [dark valleys] do not primarily represent problems to be solved, but are rather opportunities for spiritual companionship.”
+As Larry Crabb puts it, “We don’t realize [dark valleys] do not primarily represent problems to be solved, but are rather opportunities for spiritual companionship.”
 But we don’t want companions.
 We want producers.

 And so it is on our journey with God.
 At times, He will move quickly to heal and restore.
 At times He will delay, more concerned with the scars on our soul than the scrapes on our hands.
 We can wallow in our shallowness, demanding an answer, a fix.
 Or we can respond with hope, seeing the deeper joy.
 Each time we trust and wait for the deeper things, we live a life that renews our vows.
 We say to God, “I do,” again and again.